Delicatessen: M-Estimation in Python

-A key advantage o the sandwich variance estimator is that it is less computationally demanding compared to alternative variance estimation procedures, such as bootstrapping \cite{Efron1981,Kulesa2015}.

-Widespread application of M-estimation is often hindered by tedious derivative and matrix calculations.
-To circumvent this barrier, \texttt{delicatessen} automates M-estimation and provides built-in estimating equations.
-Estimating equation(s) are provided to the \texttt{MEstimator} class, which then computes $\hat{\boldsymbol{\theta}}_n$ using a root-finding algorithm.
-Root-finding algorithms implemented in SciPy \cite{Virtanen2020}, as well as user-provided root-finding algorithms, are supported.
-After successful completion of the root-finding step, the bread is computed by numerically approximating the partial derivatives and the filling is calculated using NumPy \cite{Harris2020}.
-Finally, the sandwich variance estimates are constructed from the corresponding pieces.
+M-estimators are implemented in \texttt{delicatessen} via the \texttt{MEstimator} class.
+Input to \texttt{MEstimator} includes the estimating equation(s) and starting values for the root-finding algorithm.
+Root-finding algorithms implemented in SciPy \cite{Virtanen2020}, as well as custom root-finding algorithms, are supported.
+After finding $\hat{\boldsymbol{\theta}}$, the `bread' of the sandwich estimator is calculated by numerically approximating the partial derivatives via the central difference formula and the `filling' of the sandwich is calculated using NumPy \cite{Harris2020}.
+Finally, the sandwich covariance matrix is constructed.
+While other M-estimation implementations exist \cite{Saul2020, Pedregosa2011, Seabold2010}, \texttt{delicatessen} provides greater support for both user-specified and pre-built estimating equations (Appendix Table 1).

-To demonstrate the advantages of \texttt{delicatessen}, we provide three examples common to life sciences research.
-First, consider simple linear regression with outliers \cite{Altman2015,Altman2016}.
-A common approach to handling outliers is to simply exclude them.
+To demonstrate application of \texttt{delicatessen}, we provide three examples common to life sciences research.
+First, consider linear regression with outliers \cite{Altman2015,Altman2016}.
+A common approach to handling outliers is to exclude them.
 However, exclusion ignores all information contributed by outliers, and should only be done when outliers are unambiguously a result of experimental error \cite{Altman2016}.
-Yet, including outliers and using least squares regression can lead to unstable or unreliable estimates.
-Robust regression has been proposed as a middle ground, whereby outliers contribute but their influence is curtailed \cite{Huber1992,Huber1973}.
-The estimating equation for implementing robust regression is
+Yet, including outliers with simple linear regression can lead to unstable or unreliable estimates.
+Robust regression has been proposed as an alternative, whereby outliers contribute but their influence is curtailed \cite{Huber1992,Huber1973}.
+The estimating equations for the intercept and slope with robust linear regression are

-where $Y_i$ is the independent variable, $X_i$ is the dependent variable(s), $\boldsymbol{\alpha}$ is the parameter vector for the regression model, and the $g_k(.)$ constrains the residuals.
-Here, we use